-- This paper presents a state-of-the-art anthropogenic emission inventory developed for the European domain for a 18-year time series (2000-2017) at a 0.1°x0.05° grid, specifically designed to support air quality modelling.
-The main air pollutants are included: NOx, SO2, NMVOC, NH3, CO, PM10 and PM{2.5} and also CH4.
-To stay as close as possible to the emissions as officially reported and used in policy assessment, the inventory uses where possible the officially reported emission data by European countries to the UN Framework Convention on - 15 Climate Change, the Convention on Long-Range Transboundary Air Pollution and the EU National Emission Ceilings Directive as the basis.
-Where deemed necessary because of errors, incompleteness of inconsistencies, these are replaced with or complemented by other emission data, most notably the estimates included in the Greenhouse gas Air pollution Interaction and Synergies (GAINS) model.
-Emissions are collected at the high sectoral level, distinguishing around 250 different sector-fuel combinations, whereafter a consistent spatial - distribution is applied for Europe.
+Abstract.
+This paper presents a state-of-the-art anthropogenic emission inventory developed for the European domain for an 18-year time series (2000-2017) at a $0.05^{\circ} \times 0.1^{\circ}$ grid resolution, specifically designed to support air quality modelling.
+The main air pollutants are included: $NO_x$ , $SO_2$ , non-methane volatile organic compounds (NMVOCs), NH3, CO, PM10 and PM2.5, and also CH4.
+To stay as close as possible to the emissions as officially reported and used in policy assessment, the inventory uses the officially reported emission data by European countries to the UN Framework Convention on Climate Change, the Convention on Long-Range Transboundary Air Pollution and the EU National Emission Ceilings Directive as the basis where possible.
+Where deemed necessary because of errors, incompleteness or inconsistencies, these are replaced with or complemented by other emission data, most notably the estimates included in the Greenhouse gas Air pollution Interaction and Synergies (GAINS) model.
+Emissions are collected at the high sectoral level, distinguishing around 250 different sector-fuel combinations, whereafter a consistent spatial distribution is applied for Europe.
 A specific proxy is selected for each of the sector-fuel combinations, pollutants and years.
-Point source emissions are largely based on reported facility level emissions, complemented by other sources of point source data for power plants.
+Point source emissions are largely based on reported facility-level emissions, complemented by other sources of point source data for power plants.
 For specific sources, the resulting emission data were replaced with other datasets.
-Emissions from shipping (both inland and at sea) are based on the results from a separate shipping emission model where emissions are based on actual ship movement data, and agricultural waste burning - emissions are based on satellite observations.
-The resulting spatially distributed emissions are evaluated against earlier versions of the dataset as well as to alternative emission estimates, which reveals specific discrepancies in some cases.
-Along with the resulting annual emission maps, profiles for splitting PM and NMVOC into individual component are provided, as well as information on the height profile by sector and temporal disaggregation down to hourly level to support modelling activities.
-Annual grid maps are available in csv and - 30 NetCDF format (Kuenen et al., 2021).
+Emissions from shipping (both inland and at sea) are based on the results from a separate shipping emission model where emissions are based on actual ship movement data, and agricultural waste burning emissions are based on satellite observations.
+The resulting spatially distributed emissions are evaluated against earlier versions of the dataset as well as against alternative emission estimates, which reveals specific discrepancies in some cases.
+Along with the resulting annual emission maps, profiles for splitting particulate matter (PM) and NMVOCs into individual components are provided, as well as information on the height profile by sector and temporal disaggregation down to the hourly level to support modelling activities.
+Annual grid maps are available in csv and NetCDF format (https://doi.org/10.24380/0vzb-a387, Kuenen et al., 2021).